• [+] expand all

 Expected a tensor value of 'query(query_embedding)' but has [...]

-The closeness(field, image_embedding) is a rank-feature calculated by the nearestNeighbor query operator.
-The closeness rank feature calculates a score in the range [0, 1], where 0 is infinite distance, and 1 is zero distance.
+The closeness(field, text_embedding) is a rank-feature calculated by the nearestNeighbor query operator.
+This calculates a score in the range [0, 1], where 0 is infinite distance, and 1 is zero distance.
 This is convenient because Vespa sorts hits by decreasing relevancy score, and one usually want the closest hits to be ranked highest.

 An example of a rank-profile also specifying an additional re-ranking phase: